FROM BASEBALL HISTORY TO CHILI PARLORS, THIS METROPOLITAN AREA IN SOUTHERN OHIO AND NORTHERN KENTUCKY STEPS UP TO THE PLATE.

 Four of the river’s multiple bridges have pedestrian walkways, so you can walk from one state to another, taking in views of the Cincinnati skyline and Kentucky shore.
 Most famous is the 1867 John A. Roebling Suspension Bridge, named for the civil engineer who designed it and later the Brooklyn Bridge.

-BB Riverboats offers another way to experience the mighty river.
+BB Riverboats offer another way to experience the mighty river.
 Dining and sightseeing cruises are available on the 1,000-passenger Belle of Cincinnati and 400-passenger River Queen, paddlewheelers that evoke the romance of a bygone era.

 Two-state vacations are always fun, and everyone likes a two-for-one deal, so crossing the Ohio River—by foot, car or trolley—from Cincinnati to the Northern Kentucky towns of Covington and Newport is an over-the-border adventure.